 - Why aren't all V0LT programs open source?

 - There are a few reasons for this.
-First off, I originally developed all of my programs as closed source, since I was having my programs stolen and redistributed under other people's names.
-I thought that providing my source code would only make the problem worse.
-However, switching to a free and open source license has actually greatly improved the situation.
+First off, I originally developed all of my programs as closed source, before I became a part of the free software movement.
 Converting all these old programs to open source would be very time consuming.
-Another reason is that many of my older programs use Unity, which doesn't integrate well with git, the software I use to manage my open source code.
-While all new V0LT software is free and open source, some of the older programs are not, but are still kept up for archival purposes.
+Another reason is that many of my older programs use Unity, which makes it impossible for software made using its platform to be entirely open source.

 - How do you make money off of programs if the code is freely available?

-- I don't.
+- Since I choose not to charge for my software, I don't make anything directly.
 All the money I make comes from donations.
 If you enjoy what I do and want to support it, please consider making a donation to help out.
-If you don't want to, or simply can't donate, a kind message to firstname.lastname@example.org is very appreciated as well!
+If you don't want to, or simply can't donate, a participating in V0LT social media accounts and contributing to V0LT projects is just as helpful!

 - However, if you're interested in writing free and open source software, there are plenty of ways you can monetize it!
 The first, and most common way is to allow users to download and run your software for free, but charge for priority technical support for businesses who want to use your software with a support channel.
 Another common way is to release your source code under the GPLv3 license, but charge for pre-built binaries.
 This would allow people to download, compile, and distribute your software themselves, but would require users who want a conveinent download experience to pay.

 - Am I allowed to sell V0LT software?